How do I address mail to my student?

 What laundry facilities are available?

 Laundry facilities are located throughout University housing areas.
-In the first-year residences, they are located on the ground floors of Metcalf (McCormick Road Residence Area); Balz-Dobie, Cauthen, Gibbons, Kellogg, Lile-Maupin, Shannon, Tuttle-Dunnington, and Watson-Webb (Alderman Road Residence Area); Runk Hall (Hereford College); Johnson & Weedon Houses; Malone House; Gooch and Dillard; Gwathmey, Lewis, and Munford (International Residential College); and Gildersleeve (Brown College).
+In the first-year residences, they are located on the ground floors of Bonnycastle, Dabney, and Metcalf (McCormick Road Residence Area); Balz-Dobie, Cauthen, Gibbons, Kellogg, Lile-Maupin, Shannon, Tuttle-Dunnington, and Watson-Webb (Alderman Road Residence Area); Runk Hall (Hereford College, Johnson House, Malone and Weedon Houses); Gooch and Dillard; Gwathmey, Lewis, and Munford (International Residential College); and Gildersleeve (Brown College).
 The washers and dryers accept payment only through Cavalier Advantage.
 To learn more about Cavalier Advantage, see Financial Topics.

 What about vending areas?

 Vending machines that accept either coins or Cavalier Advantage also are located in the residence halls.

 Is Wi-Fi available in all the residence halls?